 As a stand-up, Andrew has written and performed seven live shows at the Edinburgh Festival Fringe, four of which transferred to the Soho Theatre in London.
 In 2019, he toured the UK with Friendly Fire, a new stand-up show produced by Phil McIntyre Entertainments.
 He is the co-founder of Comedy Unleashed, London’s free-thinking comedy night.

-Andrew’s radio plays for the BBC include: Jimmy Murphy Makes Amends, The Second Mr Bailey, Poster Girl, and Reacher’s Point.
+Andrew’s credits for BBC television include Jonathan Pie: Back to the Studio (co-writer), Jonathan Pie’s American Pie (co-writer) and Nazi Pug: Joke or Hate? (producer).
+His plays for BBC radio include Jimmy Murphy Makes Amends, The Second Mr Bailey, Poster Girl, and Reacher’s Point.

-Andrew has a doctorate in English Literature from the University of Oxford, where he was also a part-time lecturer.
-He has also been a Visiting Research Fellow at Queen’s University, Belfast.
-In addition to academic articles and book reviews, Andrew has edited new editions of novels by Forrest Reid and Stephen Gilbert, published by Valancourt Books.
+Andrew has a doctorate in English Literature from the University of Oxford, where he was a stipendiary lecturer.
+He was formerly a Visiting Research Fellow at Queen’s University, Belfast.
+His editions of novels by the Northern Irish writers Forrest Reid and Stephen Gilbert are published by Valancourt Books.